programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-15.png" alt="Visual description of figure image" caption="Caption text to display" %}

-The legend is controlled by the parameter [guide](http://ggplot2.tidyverse.org/reference/guides.html).
-We tell ggplot2 to use a [guide_colorbar()](http://ggplot2.tidyverse.org/reference/guide_colourbar.html) with the parameters for the title (caption, position, etc.).
+The legend is controlled by the parameter [`guide`](http://ggplot2.tidyverse.org/reference/guides.html).
+We tell `ggplot2` to use a [`guide_colorbar()`](http://ggplot2.tidyverse.org/reference/guide_colourbar.html) with the parameters for the title (caption, position, etc.).

-# Faceting a Graph
+## Faceting a Graph

-Previously, we created a plot which compared cities and their relationships with cities in EU countries, non-EU countries using different colors for each country. ggplot2 also provides an effective way to create plots that include information splitted by categories (space, time, and so).
-We can represent the same data, but in graphs we separate per country. ggplot2 has powerful possibilities, which are summarised under the label _[facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting)_.
-The most simple facetting function is [facet_wrap()](http://ggplot2.tidyverse.org/reference/facet_wrap.html), but you can also take a look at the richer [facet_grid()](http://ggplot2.tidyverse.org/reference/facet_grid.html).
+Previously, we created a plot which compared cities and their relationships with cities in EU countries, non-EU countries using different colors for each country. `ggplot2` also provides an effective way to create plots that include information split by categories (space, time, and so).
+We can represent the same data, but in graphs we separate per country. `ggplot2` has powerful possibilities, which are summarised under the label _[facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting)_.
+The most simple facetting function is [`facet_wrap()`](http://ggplot2.tidyverse.org/reference/facet_wrap.html), but you can also take a look at the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html).

 Using our previous dataframe `eudata.perc.country`, we can add a layer in the following way: